Join the Global Breast Cancer Movement

 Menopause

-A method for taking the results reported in a group of studies and 'averaging' them to come up with a single, summary result.
+A method for taking the results reported in a group of studies and averaging them to come up with a single, summary result.

 Metabolized